Skip to content

 Traditional Irish Scone Recipe

-I love the crisp sugary top, and the soft, tender and moist inside.
-They taste amazing warm with homemade whipped cream and strawberry jam on top.
-The strawberry, whipped cream and scone combination almost reminds me of a strawberry shortcake biscuit.
-Such a delicious treat!
+This Irish scone recipe has a crisp sugary top and is soft, tender and moist inside.
+Serve it warm with homemade whipped cream and strawberry jam, and it’s almost like a strawberry shortcake biscuit.
+Such an easy and delicious treat!

 Irish Scones on parchment paper